jvansch1/ycharts-wiki/Home.md

 * Route 53 is used for our DNS.

 ## Deployment
+The first thing to note is that all of our code or infrastructure as code is a separate git repository called [`ycharts_systems`](https://github.com/ycharts/ycharts_systems).
+The separation here is to allow all code related to deploying different repositories to live in a single place rather than have deployment code for the chart generator, charts, and ycharts_marketing all live in separate places.

 We use what's called an "Immutable Deployment" strategy.
 The basic idea is we create "artifacts" that represents the code we want to release.
 Then we deploy these artifacts.
 The advantages of this setup are that once we have the artifacts created, we can deploy at will w/o depending on any external services like Github or pypi or what not.

 In our case our artifacts are Amazon Machine Images or AMIs.
 We use [Packer](https://www.packer.io/) to create the AMIs and use [Ansible](https://www.ansible.com/) to deploy them into Amazon "Auto Scale Groups" or ASGs.